-With its well-developed, diversified and integrated business and service model, the BNP Paribas Fortis Corporate Banking (CB) division is well equipped to serve a wide range of clients, including small and medium-sized companies, Belgian and other European corporates, financial institutions, institutional investors, public entities and local authorities.
-CB has a strong client base among large and medium-sized companies and is the market leader in these two categories, as well as being a strong challenger in the public sector category.
+With its well-developed, diversified and integrated business and service model, the BNP Paribas Fortis Corporate Banking division is well equipped to serve a wide range of clients, including small and medium-sized companies, Belgian and other European corporates, financial institutions, institutional investors, public entities and local authorities.
+Corporate Banking (CB) serves an extensive and diversified clientele among large and medium-sized companies and is the market leader in these two categories.
+CB is also a strong challenger in the public sector category.